DataScienceSpecialization/courses/08_PredictionAndMachineLearning/005predictionStudyDesign/index.md

 * Suppose you are predicting a binary outcome
   * Diseased/healthy
-  * Click on add/not click on add
+  * Click on ad/not click on ad
 * One classifier is flipping a coin
 * Probability of perfect classification is approximately:
   * $\left(\frac{1}{2}\right)^{sample \; size}$